NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_start.rst

 ---------------------------------------------

-If your POD requires languages that aren't available in an existing environment or third-party libraries unavailable through the common `conda-forge <https://conda-forge.org/feedstocks/>`__ and `anaconda <https://docs.anaconda.com/anaconda/packages/pkg-docs/>`__ channels, we ask that you notify us (since this situation may be relevant to other developers) and submit a `YAML (.yml) file <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-file-manually>`__ that creates the environment needed for your POD.
+If your POD requires languages that aren't available in an existing environment or third-party libraries unavailable through the common `conda-forge <https://conda-forge.org/feedstocks/>`__ and `anaconda <https://docs.anaconda.com/anaconda/packages/pkg-docs/>`__ channels, we ask that you notify the framework developers (since this situation may be relevant to other developers) and submit a `YAML (.yml) file <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-file-manually>`__ that creates the environment needed for your POD.

 - The new YAML file should be added to ``src/conda/``, where you can find templates for existing environments from which you can create your own.